isomerpages/gb-assist/pages/solutionrepo/solution1529.md

 ---
-title: SGDATAPOS Version 5.1 - Package (Basic With Hardware)
+title: SYSFREIGHT Version 8 - Standard 12 User
-permalink: /productivity-solutions-grant/solutionrepo/solution1507
+permalink: /productivity-solutions-grant/solutionrepo/solution1529
 ---

 #### Description

-SGDATAPOS is designed with simplest interface, yet powerful functions to ease operations.
-Backed with cloud back office, POS configuration such as menu, inventory or promotions & real time sales report are accessible everywhere with internet connection.
-SGDATAPOS is easily integrate to our other add-on modules such as CRM, e-commerce, kitchen display system & mobile ordering system.
-Alternatively, SGDATAPOS can integrate with third party system such as e-commerce, accounting software, ERP.
+SysFreight is an advanced TOTAL FREIGHT MANAGEMENT SOLUTION that delivers comprehensive functionality in all critical aspects of freight operations.
+It is designed by the industrial experts (with more than 30 years' experiences).
+It aims to computerize and optimizes the operation and management by using of the latest technologies and complemented by our professional services.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_SGDataHub_Annex_3_CR_wef_29_October_2020_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_SYSMAGIC_20200398_Annex_3_Part_4.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria